What to Consider Before Deciding on a Duplex Home

 The utility lines

 Make sure your utility lines are separate from each other.
-It means, if one of your neighbor’s water pipes is busted, your system shouldn’t be affected.
-This goes the same for the heating and cooling systems, electrical connections, and maybe the internet and cable networks.
+If one of your neighbor’s water pipes is busted, your system shouldn’t be affected.
+The same goes for heating and cooling systems, electrical connections, and maybe the internet and cable networks.

-Ensure also that both units will have the same level of safety features, especially for fires.
-Should one half burn, the other half of the building might have damaged structural support?
+Ensure that both units have the same safety features, especially for fires.
+Should one-half burn, and the other half of the building might have damaged structural support?
 If you’re in a flood-prone area, check where the water flows.
 Conflicts could happen if the gutter drains only on your side.
 Or maybe the sewer system flows to your lot.
 Many prospective real estate buyers don’t check these things and only realize these problems when moving in.

 Your neighbor

-Unless they’re just renting the place, you’d be seeing your neighbor a lot.
-It’s impossible to find a perfect neighbor as people have different pet peeves.
+Unless they’re just renting the place, you’d see your neighbor often.
+Finding a perfect neighbor is impossible as people have different pet peeves.
 There are just three types of neighbors you should be wary about.
 Rather than be stressed in the future in a battle of who will stay or go, don’t have anything to do with them from the start.

 The Party-Pooper.
 So you’re having fun, having a backyard barbecue with some family friends.
 And your neighbor calls in the cops on you, complaining there’s too much smoke from your grill, your music is too loud, or you’re laughing too much.

-The Crack Head or any drug addict for that matter.
+The Crack Head or any drug addict, for that matter.
 You never know when they start losing it.
-Plus, the idea that there might be shady persons visiting your neighbor would give you anxieties every night.
+Plus, the idea that there might be shady persons visiting your neighbor would give you anxiety every night.

-On the other hand, even if your neighbors wouldn’t be perfect, you could support each other in raising children and joining social events if you establish a good relationship with them.
+On the other hand, even if your neighbors aren’t connected, you could support each other in raising children and joining social events if you establish a good relationship with them.

 It would not be easy to know some of these things immediately.
-Ask the real estate company if you could rent temporarily before deciding to buy it.
-Some brokers might be stingy with this request, though, as they would get more commission if you decide you don’t like your house after all and would put it back on the market.
+Ask the real estate company if you could rent temporarily before buying it.
+Some brokers might be stingy with this request, though, as they would get more commission if you decide you don’t like your house and would put it back on the market.
 You could ask around the neighborhood before being swayed by the sweet-talking real estate agents.
-Just get as much information as you could before making this major decision.
+Just get as much information as you can before making this major decision.